 - PHIL 213 History of Modern Philosophy (3)

-- And an additional four 300–400-level courses in Philosophy, one of which must be a course in Asian/Comparative Philosophy
+- And an additional five 300–400-level courses in Philosophy, two of which must be a course in Asian, comparative, or non-Western Philosophy

 Total in Group 2: 30 Semester Credits